IBM/build-blockchain-insurance-app/README.md

 <br>

   - Click on <b>create cluster</b>

+<b>The cluster takes around 15-20
+minutes to provision, so please be patient!</b>

 * Create the [IBM Blockchain Platform V2 Beta](https://console.bluemix.net/catalog/services/blockchain/) service on the IBM Cloud.
 You can find the service in the `Catalog`, and give a name.